elenaferr0/tsp-optimization/report/sections/introduction.typ

 ./main <instance> [formulation] [timeout]
 ```

-Where `<instance>` is the path to the input instance, `formulation` is an optional parameter that can be either `gg` for @GG' formulation or `mtz` for @MTZ's formulation. `timeout` is an optional parameter that limits the maximum time in seconds to run the algorithm.
+Here, <instance> is the path to the input instance, and `formulation` is an optional parameter that specifies either `gg` for @GG' formulation or `mtz` for @MTZ's formulation.
+If no formulation is specified, the default is `gg`.
+The `timeout` parameter is optional too and limits the maximum time in seconds to run the algorithm.
 If no timeout is specified, the algorithm will run until completion.

 After running the algorithm, a `.sol` solution file will be generated in the same directory as the input instance, named as `<instance>_<formulation>.sol`.
 This file contains the solution to the problem, which can be visualized using the provided `plot.py` script.